joshcanhelp/josh-to-11/input/symlinked/pages/hire-me.md

 ---

-Solo build of an application to collect and display statistics for open-source repos on GitHub to track toil and impact of process changes ([repo](https://github.com/joshcanhelp/repo-data-getter)).<br>{% taglist %}PHP, GitHub API, CLI{% endtaglist %}
+Lead a team of remote engineers building a WordPress PaaS serving 100s of sites for high-value enterprise customers.<br>{% taglist %}WordPress, SAML, PHP{% endtaglist %}

 ## <span>What I'd like to know about your company</span>